 (12)Phenolic foam is what people often mean when they mention Kingspan.
 Kingspan make a wide range of insulating materials so it is fairly meaningless to simply say ‘Kingspan’.
 Other manufacturers also make phenolic insulation.

 (14)Timber is a very difficult item to put a value on not only because of the wide variety of sources but also the degree to which you allow for the sequestering of carbon in building timber.

-Just to put other materials into perspective, to match the insulation value of 30 cm of fibre glass insulation (roughly the equivalent amount you would need in a wall to achieve the forthcoming standards set for new houses in 2016) you would require a thickness of about:
+Just to put other materials into perspective, to match the insulation value of 30 cm of fiberglass insulation (roughly the equivalent amount you would need in a wall to achieve the forthcoming EPBDEnergy Performance of Buildings Directive.
+This is the EU directive that all new buildings shall be "Nearly Zero-Energy Buildings’ from 2021. standards set for new houses in 2021) you would require a thickness of about:

 - 10 metres of common brickwork or sandstone or

 - 12 metres of solid concrete or

 - 3.5 metres of cob (see The thermal properties of cob buildings of Devon) or

 These figures indicate how traditional solid masonry walls are almost as good as useless in terms of insulation.
 Even a 50 mm cavity wall with no extra insulation is only equivalent to about 6 mm of mineral fibre insulation.
 Cavity walls were never intended to provide insulation.
 They were introduced to prevent driving rain from getting into the inside of the house.
 The moisture cannot cross the cavity (well not one that is constructed properly and there starts another story).